Project and Development Grants for Individuals - Applications for activity occurring between January - June 2018 open in

 Carclew offers grants to organisations that are not for profit incorporated bodies based in South Australia.
 Organisations eligible to apply for to this program are not currently in receipt of annual program funding from Carclew or operational funding from Arts South Australia.

 Project and Development Grants for Organisations are offered annually in Carclew’s September grant round for activity occurring in the following calendar year.
-Two grants of $20 000 will be available each year.
+Organisations seeking support for projects may apply for up to $20 000.

 Check out the 2016 recipients or read up on more detailed profiles of grant recipients and the benefits they have experienced as a result of their funding from Carclew.

 There is one Project and Development Grant for Organisations offered every year:

 Applications for activity occurring in 2017 have now closed.
 Applications for activity occuring in 2018 open in July and close at 11:59pm ACST on 15 September 2017.